Richard Dawkins' 8-buttoned Creation Machine

 In his book “The God Delusion,” Richard Dawkins, British evolutionary biologist, ethologist, and author, discusses the concept of fine-tuning in the universe.
-This is the argument that physical functions, forces, and processes in the universe are precisely fine-tuned to enable life to exist and to function adequately (see the many fine-tuned items in the table below, and the Section 'Multi-tiered Coordinated Planning').
+This is the argument that physical functions, forces, and processes in the universe are precisely fine-tuned to enable life to exist and to function adequately (see a list of some of these fine-tuned items in the table below).

-The table given below, quite technical in nature, summarises no less than 40 of these fine-tuning elements.
+The table given below, 'A Sample of Fine-tuned Parameters' (quite technical in nature), summarises around 40 of these items.
 And this is by no means a complete list.

-All of these must be tuned with precision, and sometimes extreme precision, to enable life to begin and to be sustained.
-Note how this ties in with the multi-tiered project discussed elsewhere.
+All of these must be tuned with precision with no exceptions and sometimes extreme precision, to enable life to begin and to be sustained.
+The parameter values must also be maintained throughout time, without unexpected deviation, for life to begin and to continue.
+(Note how this ties in with the multi-tiered project discussed in the 'Planning' section.)

 Apologies to those not familiar with the subject of physics; however, an examination of these items will prove to be rewarding.

 Each item is listed below, along with a description of the physical consequences of this item being either greater or smaller than it actually is in the universe.
-If any one of these items was not so fine-tuned, then life would either not exist at all, or would be unbearably uncomfortable.
+If any one of these items was not so finely tuned, then life would either not exist at all or would be unbearably uncomfortable at best.

-In the table below, the following legend applies:
+In the table below, the legend is explained as follows:

 A minus sign (–) represents smaller, slower, less dense, or younger properties.